Chi-G/forahia-PMS/README.md

-# Forahia Project Management Solution
+# Laravel 11 + React SPA Project
-A project management application built with Laravel 11 and React.
+A simple project management application using Laravel 11 and React.

+The project was developed for [the following](https://youtu.be/VrQRa-afCAk) YouTube tutorial.

 ## Features
 1. Registration & Login